sahandha/eif/paper/paper.md

 We present an robust, open source extension to the Isolation Forest algorithm which produces accurate anomaly score maps.
 We provide the motivation behind this code and the comparison between the standard and the extended methods.
 Given the scalability of this method, this algorithm can be extended to work on distributed computing systems as shown in [@Hariri2018] and can be readily used in scientific applications to find anomalies in the data.

-# Acknowledgements
-MCK is supported by the National Science Foundation under Grant NSF AST 07-15036 and NSF AST 08-13543

 # References